tiagoluis12/country-info-app/README.md

 ## Usage

-1. Open your web browser and navigate to http://localhost:3000.
+1. Open your web browser and navigate to http://localhost:3000. or

+## Hosting

+The frontend is hosted on Render.
+You can access the application through the link: https://country-info-front.onrender.com/

 2. You'll see the Country Information App's main page.